 Judy Blume speaks about her career and what it means to write a "Banned Book"

-For decades, adolescents have found a sympathetic voice in the books of Judy Blume, who has dealt unflinchingly with coming-of-age issues.
-She received the John P. McGovern Award from the Smithsonian Associates for her contributions to the American family.
-Blume corresponded with the magazine's Jeff Campagna via e-mail.
+For decades, adolescents have found a sympathetic voice in the books of Judy Blume.
+She has dealt with coming-of-age issues.
+She has received the John P. McGovern Award from the Smithsonian Associates.
+It was for her contributions to the American family.
+Blume wrote to the magazine's Jeff Campagna via e-mail.

 What do you think it is about your writing that has made your books become such integral parts of so many people's childhoods?

-I wish I knew (because) I'm grateful to my readers, who can probably answer this question better than I can.
+I wish I knew.
+I'm grateful to my readers, who can probably answer this question better than I can.
 Someone just wrote to say that "Tiger Eyes," the movie we shot based on my book, is intimate in the same way that my books are.
-Maybe that's it, but thinking about this is dangerous for me . . . because I don't really understand it, which can lead to worrying that I'll never be able to do it again.
+Maybe that's it.
+But thinking about this is dangerous for me.
+Because I don't really understand it, which can lead to worrying that I'll never be able to do it again.

 What are three things about you that would surprise us?

-I'm phobic about thunderstorms (and) writing is incredibly hard for me.
+I'm phobic about thunderstorms.
+Writing is incredibly hard for me.
 I'm not the world's best mother, though kids always assume I must be.
 And I love a good cupcake.
-(I know, that makes four things, but I'm hungry and wishing I had that cupcake.)
+(I know that makes four things.
+But I'm hungry and wishing I had that cupcake.)

 Name one book you wish you'd written and why?

-That's a hard question; there are so many good books.
-Looking up at my bookshelves, I see Doris Lessing's "Martha Quest," a book that has stayed with me since I first read it.
-It took me to another time and place; it made me think, question.
+That's a hard question.
+There are so many good books.
+Looking up at my bookshelves, I see Doris Lessing's "Martha Quest."
+That's a book that has stayed with me since I first read it.
+It took me to another time and place.
+It made me think, question.
 It led me to seek out and read other books.

 Do you plan which important life issue you will deal with in a book?

 I always have some idea of the story I'm about to tell.
-I knew Davey's father would die suddenly and violently in "Tiger Eyes" (and) I knew Rachel Robinson's brother Charles would disrupt the family in "Here's to You, Rachel Robinson."
+I knew Davey's father would die suddenly and violently in "Tiger Eyes."
+I knew Rachel Robinson's brother Charles would disrupt the family in "Here's to You, Rachel Robinson."
 With "Are You There God?
-It's Me, Margaret," I thought I was writing about organized religion, yet the book has become famous for dealing with puberty.
+It's Me, Margaret," I thought I was writing about organized religion.
+Yet the book has become famous for dealing with puberty.
 Hardly anyone ever mentions religion or Margaret's very personal relationship with God.
 There's so much I don't know when I start writing a book.
 That's the best part of writing for me, the surprises along the way.